DebapriyaSG/Non-Linear-Weighted-AGC/README.md

 `Enhancement_And_Quantitative_Evaluation_Medical_Images.m` enhances PET and MR slices (2D) using non-linear adaptive gamma correction.
 NOTE: The `Medical_Data` directory, mentioned in `Enhancement_And_Quantitative_Evaluation_Medical_Images.m` is not included in the repository.
 This is because we do NOT yet have permission to share the data on which we worked.
 In order to run `Enhancement_And_Quantitative_Evaluation_Medical_Images.m`, use MR and PET slices (2D) in dicom format.
-The algorithm implemented here is published in `Multimedia Tools and Applications`, Volume 80, pp-3835-3862, 2021.
+The algorithm implemented here is published in `Non-linear weight adjustment in adaptive gamma correction for image contrast enhancement. `_Multimedia Tools and Applications,_` Volume 80, pp 3835-3862, 2021`.
 In the published article, medical images were not used.